-We will support care leavers who become parents through hubs.
+We will support care leavers who become parents.
 This would include young fathers; those parents who need just a bit of support; those parents where there are child protection concerns; those parents who might have had their children removed.
 We will offer a mentor as well as practical support through drop-ins and essential packs of baby essentials.

-Dads Unlimited is support for care leavers who are fathers to enable them to be active within their children's lives.
+Information about your local Family hub or children's centres can be found at: www.kent.gov.uk/education-and-children/childcare-and-pre-school/childrens-centres/find-a-childrens-centre.
+Support for care leavers who are fathers to enable them to be active within their children's lives: Dads unlimited-About Dads Unlimited - Dads Unlimited (dadsunltd.org.uk).
 There are many other organisations we can sign post you to who offer support to young parents.